clastix/yaki/README.md

 # Yaki

-_Yet Another Kubernetes Installer_

-Yaki is a bash script to lead the installation of a barebone **Kubernetes** cluster in a simplified and automated way and it is entirely independent of the infrastructure you’re running on.
+**Yaki - Another Kubernetes Installer** leads the installation of a barebone **Kubernetes** cluster in a simplified and automated way and it is entirely independent of the infrastructure you’re running on.

 It leverages on [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/), one of the official installation tools from Kubernetes community.